adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ## Common Resource Taxes

+#### would dramatically change society

+- billionaires wouldn't just buy everything
+- it's likely billionaires couldn't exist anymore
+- people wouldn't fight over housing, more would get built
+- cooperatives would easily out-compete for-profits

+---

+## Common Resource Taxes

 ##### possible problems?

-- only my left shoe was bought: you can "bind together" property
+- only my left shoe was bought:<br>you can "bind together" property
-- national parks shouldn't be for sale: constitutions can set aside some things
+- national parks shouldn't be for sale:<br>constitutions can set aside some things
-- have to choose between high taxes and voting: probably a good idea to separate "legislative" and "administrative" weights
+- have to choose between high taxes and voting:<br>probably a good idea to separate "legislative" and "administrative" weights

 ---